 Some people think that stretching your body makes you taller, and since you are stretching your body while swimming then some say it will actually make you taller; this is up for debate and a lot of factors go into determining a person’s height but nonetheless swimming has a lot of benefits to offer.

 Lunges are amongst what I like to call “deceptive exercises,” which are basically ones that look easy but will have a toll on you only after a few reps.
 After all, there is a cap on how many lunges you can do in a day.

 They’re an amazing leg exercise and are the perfect substitute for squat racks or barbells.
 They’ll help you build your glutes and quads, considered by many to be the most important muscle group in the body.

 Incorporating dips into your workout is the one of the many ways of ensuring that you don’t miss your upper body.
-They’re the perfect exercise for circuit or interval training, and will help you build your hands, chest & shoulders, and burn lots of energy in the process.
+They’re the perfect exercise for circuit or interval training, and will help you build your hands-they make for a great long head bicep exercise, or when you want to train your shoulders after chest day.
+Besides, you get to burn lots of energy in the process.

-Squats are one of the important exercises that you can perform as you’ll be focusing on building up your quads and glutes as well as burning a very large amount of energy in the process.
+Squats are one of the important exercises that you can perform as you’ll be focusing on building bigger quads and glutes as well as burning a very large amount of energy in the process.
 I recommend that you mix it up by trying dumbbell or kettlebell squats too.

-Sprints, yes, even a solid run on the treadmill makes for a peak high-intensity interval training.
+Sprints, yes, even a solid run on an incline treadmill makes for a peak high-intensity interval training.
 They require your body to function in an explosive way that’ll expend more energy than most other exercises.